Wieprz -- was established in the Lublin district. It was a peat-cutting camp where the production

 1943.
 The Dorohucza Jews were murdered on November 3, 1943.
 Another source indicated

 that in October or November of 1943, some of the remaining prisoners at Dorohucza were sent

 away to two locations: Treblinka Death Camp and another undisclosed place.
 Sobibor was much

 closer to Dorohucza than was Treblinka.
-It is believed that the Jews at Dorohucza were primarily murdered on Nov.
+The Jews at Dorohucza were primarily murdered on Nov.
 3, 1943.

 "In Memoriam Lezecher", a book, contains names of 144 Dutch Jews murdered during the